 The website for this plugin looks very sophisticated, but the information they give you is a little clouded.
 It seems that their marketing department was given just a little bit too much freedom without being furnished with enough technical details.

-Click on the Features section to see a still clouded but easier to understand view of what the plugin does and what it can add to your website.
-There are standard SEO features, shipping and cart options.
+Click on the Features section to see a still clouded but easier to understand the view of what the plugin does and what it can add to your website.
+There are standard SEO features, shipping, and cart options.
 It is not a bad choice if you are looking to start selling online.

 5 – WooCommerce